crowdAI/crowdai/doc/design_notes.md

 - removed category from articles masthead and index page
 - Removed Follow and Share buttons
 - Added tabs CSS and JS
-- Hide superscript counts for participants when = 0
+- Hid superscript counts for participants when = 0

+Requests
+- change the active tab CSS on challenges

 Suggestions
 - instead of stacking the article section titles, can we have a slider?